NCI-NAACCR-Zone-Design/Louisiana/README.md

 Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.

-### Demographics Data

-Verify the field and data requirements:
-* The `Zone` field is used as the CTA Zones' unique ID to tie to other data (incidence, boundary).
-* The special `Zone` name *Statewide* should be used to indicate statewide data.
-Other values such as "California" or "LA" or "All" will not be recognized as Statewide.
-* The special `Zone` name *Nationwide* should be used to indicate nationwide data.
-Other values such as "United States" or "All USA" will not be recognized as Nationwide.
-* The `Years` field is domain values, and is used for filtering.

-Copy your demographics CSV into `static/data/demographics.csv`

-Edit `index.js` and set up `DEMOGRAPHIC_TABLES` to display the demographic data into the tables below the map.
-This defines a set of tables, what fields to display in each table, and how to label the fields and format their values (adding commas, rounding to 1 decimal, etc.).

-Edit `index.js` and set up `CHOROPLETH_OPTIONS` to offer demographics as a Color By option for the choropleth map.

-Edit `index.js` and set up `SEARCHOPTIONS_TIME` to match your dataset's domain values.
-The set of dates must match between the incidence and demographic datasets.

-Edit `index.js` and set `NATIONWIDE_DEMOGRAPHICS` to indicate whether your data will support *Nationwide* readouts, for comparison with the Zone and State stats.

-Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.

 ### Incidence Data

-Verify the field and data requirements:
+Cancer incidence rates are provided in a CSV file.
+Zone-level rates can be calculated by aggregating tract-level data using the `ZonedTracts` crosswalk file developed during the cancer reporting zone definition process.
+The cancer incidence file has the following field and data requirements:

-* The `Zone` field is used as the CTA Zones' unique ID to tie to other data (demographics, boundary).
+* The `Zone` field is a text string used as the CTA Zones' unique ID to tie the incidence data to other data (demographic data, zone boundaries, etc.).

-* The special `Zone` name *Statewide* should be used to indicate statewide data.
-Other values such as "California" or "LA" or "All" will not be recognized as Statewide.
-* The special `Zone` name *Nationwide* should be used to indicate nationwide data.
-Other values such as "United States" or "All USA" will not be recognized as Nationwide.
+* The special `Zone` name *Statewide* should be used to indicate statewide data and the special `Zone` name *Nationwide* should be used to indicate nationwide data.

-* The `Sex` field is domain values, and is used for filtering.
+* The `Cancer` field is a text string specifying domain values for the cancer site and is used for filtering.

-* The `Cancer` field is domain values, and is used for filtering.
+* The `Sex` field is a text string specifying domain values for sex (female, male, and both sexes combined) and is used for filtering.

-* The `Years` field is domain values, and is used for filtering.
+* The `Years` field is a text string specifying domain values for the range of years and is used for filtering.

-* The incidence data fields `Cases` `AAIR` `LCI` `UCI` and `PopTot` are used for reporting incidence and are required.
+* The incidence data fields `Cases` (number of cancer cases), `AAIR` (age-adjusted incidence rate per 100,000), `LCI` (95% lower confidence interval), `UCI` (95% upper confidence interval), and `PopTot` (population denominator) are numeric values used for reporting incidence.

-* The same incidence fields must be defined for each race filter that you will define, and must be prefixed by the race's "short version".
-For example, If you use `W` as a domain value for race then that race will be reported using these fields: `W_Cases` `W_AAIR` `W_LCI` `W_UCI` `W_PopTot`.
+* The same incidence fields must be defined for each race/ethnicity filter that you will define, and must be prefixed by the race/ethnicity's "short version".
+For example, If you use `W` as a domain value for Non-Hispanic Whites then cancer rates for Non-Hispanic Whites will be reported using these fields: `W_Cases`, `W_AAIR`, `W_LCI`, `W_UCI`, and `W_PopTot`.

 Copy your cancer incidence CSV into `static/data/cancerincidence.csv`

 Edit `index.js` and set up `SEARCHOPTIONS_CANCERSITE` to match your dataset's domain values.
+This variable contains a row for each cancer site in which the `value` field gives the short name for the cancer site used in the data file and the `label` field gives a longer cancer site name used for filtering and displaying the data.

 Edit `index.js` and set up `SEARCHOPTIONS_SEX` to match your dataset's domain values.
+The `value` field gives the short text string used in the data file and the `label` field gives a longer text string used for filtering and displaying the data.

+If any of the cancer site options will be specific to one sex, edit `index.js` and set up `CANCER_SEXES` to auto-select that sex if that cancer site is selected.

-Edit `index.js` and set up `SEARCHOPTIONS_TIME` to match your dataset's domain values.
+Edit `index.js` and set up `SEARCHOPTIONS_TIME` to match your dataset's year range values.
+The set of year ranges must match between the incidence and demographic datasets.
+The `value` field gives the short text string used in the data file and the `label` field gives a longer text string used for filtering and displaying the data.

+Edit `index.js` and set up `SEARCHOPTIONS_RACE` to match your dataset's domain values.
+The `value` field gives the short text string (usually a single letter) used as a race/ethnicity prefix for the five cancer incidence fields in the data file and the `label` field gives a longer race/ethnicity description used for filtering and displaying the data.
+A null value (‘’) is usually used for all race/ethnicities.

+Edit `index.js` and set `NATIONWIDE_INCIDENCE` to indicate whether your data will support Nationwide readouts for comparison with the Zone and State statistics.

+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

+### Demographic Data

+Demographic and socioeconomic data to be displayed in a table below the cancer incidence data are provided in a CSV file.
+Zone-level data can be calculated by aggregating tract-level data using the ZonedTracts crosswalk file developed during the cancer reporting zone definition process.
+The demographic data file has the following field and data requirements:

+* The `Zone` field is a text string used as the CTA Zones' unique ID to tie the demographic data to other data (incidence data, zone boundaries, etc.).

+* The special `Zone` name *Statewide* should be used to indicate statewide data.
+The special `Zone` name *Nationwide* should be used to indicate nationwide data.

+* The `Years` field is a text string specifying domain values for the range of years and is used for filtering.
+Values must match those used for the incidence data.

+* A set of numeric fields specify the values for each demographic data item.
+The data items are defined in the `DEMOGRAPHIC_TABLES` as described below.

+Copy your demographics CSV into `static/data/demographics.csv`

+Edit `index.js` and set up `DEMOGRAPHIC_TABLES` to define the demographic data items to be displayed.
+This variable consists of a set of groups of demographic data items with a `title` field that gives a group name for a set.
+Each group contains a set of rows of data items in which the `field` field gives the short name for the data item used in the data file, the `label` field gives a longer description of the data item used for filtering and displaying the data, the `format` field specifies the display format, and the `tooltip_id` field points to tooltip text in `index.html`.

+Edit `index.js` and set up `CHOROPLETH_OPTIONS` to include a row for each demographic data item with `field`, `label`, and `format` fields matching those in the `DEMOGRAPHIC_TABLES` variable and an additional `colorramp` field that specifies the `Color By` option to use when displaying the data item in the choropleth map.

+Edit `index.js` and make sure `SEARCHOPTIONS_TIME` values match your dataset's domain values.
 The set of dates must match between the incidence and demographic datasets.

-Edit `index.js` and set up `SEARCHOPTIONS_RACE` to match your dataset's domain values.

-If any of the cancer site options will be specific to one sex, edit `index.js` and set up `CANCER_SEXES` to auto-select that sex if that cancer site is selected.

-Edit `index.js` and set `NATIONWIDE_INCIDENCE` to indicate whether your data will support *Nationwide* readouts, for comparison with the Zone and State stats.
+Edit `index.js` and set `NATIONWIDE_DEMOGRAPHICS` to indicate whether your data will support Nationwide readouts for comparison with the Zone and State statistics.

+Edit `index.html` to specify tooltip text for each demographic measure.
+The text should include a description of the measure and information about the data source.

-Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### CTA Zones Geodata

-Place your CTA Zones shapefile into `datascripts/inputs/` as `CTAZones.shp`.
+Place your CTA Zones shapefile describing the boundaries of the cancer reporting zones into `datascripts/inputs/` as `CTAZones.shp`.

-This should be provided in WGS84 (plain lat-lon) SRS.
+This should be provided in WGS84 (plain latitude-longitude / unprojected) spatial reference system (SRS).

 Relevant attributes are as follows.
 Other fields will be ignored.

-* `Zone` -- CTA Zone's unique ID, used to tie to other data (demogs, incidence).
+* `Zone` -- CTA Zone's unique ID, used to tie to other data (incidence, demographics).

 * `ZoneName` -- CTA Zone's name for display.

 Run `python3 make_ctageofile.py`.
-Ths will create `static/data/cta.json` which is the TopoJSON file providing CTA Zone boundaries for the map.
+This will create `static/data/cta.json` which is the TopoJSON file providing CTA Zone boundaries for the map.

-Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### County Boundaries Geodata

-A recommended county boundaries dataset may be had from ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/ The FTP site has one county file for all of the United States, and you will need to crop it to your state using the `STATEFP` field.

 Place your county boundaries shapefile into `datascripts/inputs/` as `counties.shp`.

+A county boundaries shapefile was probably provided with the final results of the zone definition process.
+Alternatively, one can be obtained from ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/ The FTP site has one county file for all of the United States, and you will need to crop it to your state using the `STATEFP` field.

-This should be provided in WGS84 (plain lat-lon) SRS.
+This should be provided in WGS84 (plain latitude-longitude / unprojected) SRS.

 Relevant attributes are as follows.
 Other fields will be ignored.

 * `COUNTYFP` -- The FIPS code for this county.
 Used as a unique ID.

 * `NAME` -- The name of the county.

 Run `python3 make_countygeofile.py` to create `static/data/countybounds.json` which is the TopoJSON file providing county boundaries for the map.

-Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### City / Place Boundaries Geodata

-A recommended city/CDP boundaries dataset may be had from ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/ The FTP site names the files by the state's FIPS code, e.g. California is FIPS code *06*.

 Place your city/CDP boundaries shapefile into `datascripts/inputs/` as `cities.shp`.

+A city/CDP boundaries shapefile was probably provided with the final results of the zone definition process.
+Alternatively, one can be obtained from ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/ The FTP site names the files by the state's FIPS code, e.g. California is FIPS code `06`.

-This should be provided in WGS84 (plain lat-lon) SRS.
+This should be provided in WGS84 (plain latitude-longitude / unprojected) SRS.

 Relevant attributes are as follows.
 Other fields will be ignored.

 * `PLACEFP` -- The FIPS code for this county.
 Used as a unique ID.

 * `NAME` -- The name of the city/place.

-After both the counties and places datasets are in place, run `python3 make_placescsv.py` to create `static/data/counties_by_cta.csv` and `static/data/cities_by_cta.csv` which provide a list of places intersecting each CTA Zone.
+After the CTA zones, counties, and places shapefiles are in place, run `python3 make_placescsv.py` to create `static/data/counties_by_cta.csv` and `static/data/cities_by_cta.csv` which provide a list of places intersecting each CTA Zone.
+Note that, prior to determining the intersections, this script sets a projection for each shapefile using the projection specified in `PLANAR_SRS` in the `settings.py` script.
+The default projection is Texas Centric Albers Equal Area (https://spatialreference.org/ref/epsg/3083/).
+Other Albers equal area projections could be specified.

-Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### Creating Downloadable Files